CNH9164/CNH9164/README.md

 If a problem looks interesting, chances are I’ll try to break it down and solve it.

 My main focus areas are DSA, backend development, and AI fundamentals.
-My favorite tools are C++, Python, Git, GitHub, VS Code.
+My favorite tools are C++, Git, GitHub, VS Code.

 I’m currently strengthening my CS foundations and working on projects that improve my real-world engineering skills.